 - Increased sweating

-Apart from these common and less bothersome Seroquel XR side effects, there are a few common side effects for Seroquel, which call for medical attention.
-Seek the help of a medical specialist if any of the following common side effects are experienced:
+Apart from these common and less bothersome Seroquel side effects, there are a few common symptoms, which require medical attention.
+Seek the doctor’s help if a user experiences confusion, cold sweats, chills, or abnormal vision.

-Along with the therapeutic effects of Seroquel, it can sometimes cause certain serious side effects that would require immediate medical attention.
-These are relatively less common but can be dangerous if left untreated.
+Along with the therapeutic Seroquel effect, it can sometimes cause certain severe adverse reactions that would require immediate attention from a doctor.
+These symptoms are relatively less common but can be dangerous if left untreated.

 - Blurred or distorted vision